thisisjofrank/sandboxes-demo/README.md

 The homepage of the app displays a snippet of a program using the `Deno.serve` API to create a Deno web app.
-When you click `Create Interactive Sandbox` the code you see will be pushed to the backend `API` which will create a `Deno Subhosting Instance` and startup the code.
+When you click `Create Interactive Sandbox` the code you see will be pushed to the backend `API` which will create a `Deno Sandboxes environment` and startup the code.

-You'll be redirected to an editor page at this point, where you can edit and save the code in real-time, each save resulting in a new `Deno Subhosting Deployment` with a distinct URL that you can share with others.
+You'll be redirected to an editor page at this point, where you can edit and save the code in real-time, each save resulting in a new `Deno Sandboxes deployment` with a distinct URL that you can share with others.

 A real "code sandbox" experience would likely clean up the last n deployments after a certain time period, but this is a simplified example.